byt3c0de-net/bytesoftware-roblox/LOADERS.md

 # Byte Software - Roblox Script Loaders

+A collection of the loaders of our Roblox scripts created by Byt3c0de (@byt3c0de.net).

 ## Loadstrings

 Below are all publicly available loadstrings for the scripts in this repository.